Death of Jordan Begley: Background

 Begley grew up in Wythenshawe, Manchester, and moved to Gorton, Manchester aged 17.
 After getting into trouble with police in his teens, he began working in an ice cream factory.
 His mother, Dorothy Begley, said her son "grew up overnight".
-Dorothy Begley had previous called 999 on New Year's Eve 2011 because Jordan had become aggressive and threatened to harm others and himself; however, he later returned home without incident.
+Dorothy Begley had previously called 999 on New Year's Eve 2011 because Jordan had become aggressive and threatened to harm others and himself; however, he later returned home without incident.

 A month before his death Begley had received tests for blackouts and intermittent chest pain.
 No abnormality was found, but doctors asked him to return for a more detailed test.
 Begley did not attend the appointment.
 Begley was a heavy drinker and used cocaine.
 At the time of his death he had intended to put down a deposit for a flat for himself, his girlfriend and her daughter.

-Figures published by the Home Office show that since the introduction of Tasers in 2003, their use had increased by more than 200 percent, that more than one in every ten officers carried a Taser, and that more than 10,000 Taser incidents had been recorded in England and Wales in 2013.
+Figures published by the Home Office show that since the introduction of Tasers in 2003, their use had increased by more than 200 percent, that more than one in every ten officers carried a Taser, and that more than 10,000 tasering incidents had been recorded in England and Wales in 2013.